matthewolckers/my_blog/_posts/2020-05-04-tips-on-writing-economics.md

 ---
 Dear X,

 I started reading through your article today and the first thing I noticed was the quality of the writing.
 I found the abstract and introduction very difficult to follow.
 The sentences are very long and each paragraph makes multiple points.
 I know you have a clear idea of what it all means but, as the reader, I was lost.
-To see your article from a reader's perspective, try putting some of the paragraphs into this tool: [http://www.hemingwayapp.com/](http://www.hemingwayapp.com/ "http://www.hemingwayapp.com/")
+To see your article from a reader's perspective, try putting some of the paragraphs into [this tool](http://www.hemingwayapp.com/).

 I know re-writing is a chore but I think your article would benefit a great deal from a substantial rewrite.
 I am slightly obsessive with writing so please forgive me if this feedback is unwelcome.